Buildstash/jenkins-plugin/README.md

 The step provides the following outputs that can be accessed in subsequent pipeline steps:

 - `buildId`: The ID of the uploaded build
-- `pendingProcessing`: Whether the build is pending additional processing
+- `pendingProcessing`: Whether the build is pending additional processing before being available for download (for iOS or Android only, usually takes a few minutes)
 - `buildInfoUrl`: URL to view the build information on Buildstash
 - `downloadUrl`: URL to download the build